 Parents have a lot of rights in Wake County as laid out in the Handbook.
 This includes being informed of syllabuses/curriculum, opting out of assignments, seeing work completed and more.

 I promise transparency.
 Therefore, I am sharing my thoughts on current 'controversial issues' so that it's clear where I stand.

-Book Banning- I am generally against banning books in school.
+Book Banning- I am against banning books in school.
 The review process in place now works effectively and I trust our librarians.